-Permissions: If you are a member of the organization, you will need to send a request to the owner of the organization to grant permissions to Flow.
+- Permissions: If you're a member of the organization, send a request to the owner of the organization to grant permissions to Flow.

-1: In GitHub, under Settings, click Applications then Authorized OAuth Apps, then click on the Flow application.
+- In GitHub, under Settings, click Applications.
+Click Authorized OAuth Apps.
+Next, click on the Flow application.

-Note: If you are a member of the organization, and not the owner, click the Request button next to your organization name.
+Note: If you're a member of the organization and not the owner, click the Request button next to your organization name.
 An owner of the organization will receive your request and will be able to grant or deny it.
-If you don’t see a Grant or Request button see the section below.
+If you don’t see a Grant or Request button, see the section below.

-Click the Grant Access button.
+- Click Grant access.
 This gives Flow access to your GitHub organization.

 Now that you have granted Flow access, head back over to Flow.
 Under your GitHub integration, select the Repos tab.
 If you do not see all your GitHub organizations you may need to refresh your webpage.